-Impact Sexual Orientation: Yes Sexual Orientation Groups Impacted: ["Straight or heterosexual","Gay or lesbian","Bisexual","Pansexual","Asexual","Queer","All other sexual orientations"]

-Sexual Orientation Impact Details: Service user: According to census 2021 data, 87.57% of people aged 16 and over identified as heterosexual in Birmingham.
+Impact Sexual Orientation: Yes Sexual Orientation Groups Impacted: ["Straight or heterosexual","Gay or lesbian","Bisexual","Pansexual","Asexual","Queer","All other sexual orientations"] Sexual Orientation Impact Details: Service user: According to census 2021 data, 87.57% of people aged 16 and over identified as heterosexual in Birmingham.
 1.35% identified as gay or lesbian; 1.27% identified as bisexual, 0.04% identified as queer and 9.42% did not answer.
 Sexual orientation can exacerbate vulnerabilities, similarly to gender reassignment, and may be the cause of homelessness, family stress or rejection etc. While there is no data collected on service users of this, it may be that realising savings through cuts to services reduces the support to particularly vulnerable groups of children and young people.
-Staff: Complete information is not available about sexual orientation of the Trust's workforce.
-Sexual Orientation Impact Mitigation: The efficiencies proposed are not intended to impact frontline service delivery.
+Sexual Orientation Impact Mitigation: The grant funding switch will have no impact on service delivery.
+The impact of Trust 2025 changes will be to meet families' needs earlier in the safeguarding pathway.
+We will closely monitor to ensure that all groups benefit from this earlier intervention.
+The efficiencies proposed are not intended to impact frontline service delivery.
 Impact, including any unintended consequences for any group(s), will be closely monitored as part of delivery.
-When the potential impact on staff of the proposed efficiencies is known, mitigations will be considered based on information held on the relevant group, recognising that the complete information on sexual orientation is not held.